 To find a thesis from the University of Leeds, you can:

-- Search the Library Catalogue to find a thesis by title or author
+- Use the Search@Library advanced search to find a thesis by title or author

 - Search White Rose eTheses Online (WREO) for online theses from the Universities of Leeds, Sheffield and York.